oracle-livelabs/apex/apex-professional-hol14/using-themes-and-theme-styles.md

 ## Task 3: Enhance Template Component

+In this task, you will customize the "Hero" plug-in by adding attributes.
+These attributes, like overline and description, will allow more dynamic control over how content appears in the component.

 1. Navigate to **Hero** plug-in, under **Custom Attributes** , delete all the attributes one after the other.

     ![Select Theme to Redwood Light](images/delete-attributes.png " ")